-- 8. The Past President, as the overseer of this award, shall prepare an end of the year report to the Board on the activities associated with this process. - 9.
+- 1. The Past President will send the names of the winners and any runners-up, should any be chosen, by April 1 to the Association Manager. - 2.
+The Past President, as the overseer of this award, shall prepare an end of the year report to the Board on the activities associated with this process. - 3.
 Each outgoing Past President shall forward all relevant files to his or her successor at the time of the annual meeting.
-Materials older than three years shall be sent to the ChLA Business Office for archival purposes.
+Materials older than three years shall be sent to the ChLA Business Office for archival purposes. - 4.
+The Past President will work with the Association Manager to send congratulatory letters/emails to the winners and runner ups.
+If the committee wishes, these letters may include specific comments regarding the content of the essay. - 5.
+The Past President should write thank you letters to the judges to be included in their files.